Swordspeare09/InventoryManagementSystemProject/README.md

 ## About The Project

-This project was created as a simulation to a scneario where you were tasked by a company to create a GUI mark up to solve their growing inventory problem.
+This project was created as a simulation to a scenario  where you were tasked by a company to create a GUI mark up to solve their growing inventory problem.
 Given the business standards of the project, this program makes use of exceptions and other class handlings to validate user input.

 ### Built With